ObjectModules/deploy/Mapping.md

 ##Settlement

-See the mapping of the routines, you may count that number of elements is also _four (4)_, same as the number of the required mapping when a factor is spreaded.
+See the mapping of the routines, you may count that number of elements is also _four (4)_, same as the number of the required mapping when a factor is spread.

 In our concept, when four (4) mappings is going to return to its original of four (4) elements, we call it as _a settlement_.